parenting-and-child-development

 Implementing Trauma-Informed Practices in Education

-Trauma-informed education recognizes the prevalence and impact of trauma on students.
+Trauma-informed education is not an add-on program; it is a philosophical shift that recognizes the prevalence and impact of trauma on students.
 By implementing trauma-informed practices, educators can create a supportive environment that promotes healing and learning.
+This approach rests on four key principles: safety, trustworthiness, choice, collaboration, and empowerment.

 Understanding the Signs of Trauma in Students